djdarcy/ComfyUI-Smart-Resolution-Calc/README.md

 Then restart ComfyUI or use **Manager → Refresh Node Definitions**.

-The node will appear under: **Smart Resolution → Smart Resolution Calculator**

 ### Manual Installation

-1. Download and extract to `ComfyUI/custom_nodes/ComfyUI-Smart-Resolution-Calc/`
+1. Download the [latest release](https://github.com/djdarcy/ComfyUI-Smart-Resolution-Calc/releases) and extract to `ComfyUI/custom_nodes/ComfyUI-Smart-Resolution-Calc/`
 2. Restart ComfyUI
 3. Find the node in: **Smart Resolution → Smart Resolution Calculator**